ejvincent/ejvincent.github.io/health/exercise/knee.md

 Hip stretch/exercise:

 > I also incorporated a series of hip movements that I stole from a fantastic Tim Ferriss book, called the Reverse Jane Fonda.
-I believe it’s from Peter Attia, a genius in the strength and longevity space.
-It’s hard to describe but involves lying on the ground to perform side raises, bicycles, front and back kicks and circles with individual legs.

 Above wasn't enough.
 Needed regular glute activation:

-> Unfortunately, any time I go for a walk or hike on ground that isn’t flat, the dreaded ‘needle in the knee’ comes rushing back.

 > The glute kegel concept is relatively simple: clench your cheeks as hard as possible for 5–10 seconds, for several sets throughout the day.
 Additionally, when you’re walking, make an effort to clench the glutes as you take a stride, feeling the muscle work on either side.

 > I did 3 sets of 10-second clenches multiple times throughout the day.
 I’d stand up from my desk, pretend to stretch and clench the cheeks extra tight.
 When I brushed my teeth in the morning and at night, when I walked, when I was warming up for my regular rehab movements — glute kegels constantly.
-> My knee pain was gone by the week before we left for the trail.

 ## https://www.reddit.com/r/Fitness/comments/282xcb/you_mean_like_kegels_yes_but_it_helped_my_knees/